PxPatel/NJIT-Scraper/README.md

 Create the necessary tables on Supabase database by writing on the SQL Editor on the Console.

-Copy and Paste the PostgreSQL query in the db.sql file into the SQL Editor, and run the query.
+Copy and Paste the PostgreSQL query at /src/supabase/db.sql file into the SQL Editor, and run the query.

 ## Usage